Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Proposed Q-fid Framework

 This concept fits surprisingly well when applied to a QC: Although every individual quantum gate has its own operation and noise characteristics, once combined together, they become elements of a single circuit where the computation and fidelity of the qubits must be measured after all quantum gates have been executed.
 Similar to a sentence where different orders of the same words can express different sentiments, the same set of quantum gates can perform different computations and express different fidelity depending on their order in a circuit.
 Q-fid uses LSTM to catch this long-term temporal dependence and noise characteristics inside a QC.

-At the core of the proposed Q-fid framework is an LSTM network with a simple and lightweight architecture.
+At the core of the proposed Q-fid framework is an LSTM network with a lightweight architecture.
 The input layers first perform general pre-processing of the input QCs, then they are passed into the LSTM layer to extract long-term and short-term noise dependencies between the gates inside the QC.
-Finally, the output from the LSTM layer is passed into a series of fully-connected layers to generate the final prediction of the circuit fidelity.
-An overview of Q-fid's LSTM architecture is shown in figure \ref{3a_flow} from (g) to (i).
+Finally, the output from the LSTM layer is passed into a series of Fully-Connected layers to generate the final prediction of the circuit fidelity.
+We use a data-driven approach to train the Q-fid system, and the noise characteristics of the hardware are approximated by the 700,000+ parameters inside the LSTM network.
+The number of input neurons is decided by the number of qubits of the quantum processor.
+In other words, a larger quantum processor will have a larger Q-fid neural network with more inputs attached to it.
+An overview of Q-fid's LSTM architecture is shown in Fig. \ref{3a_flow} from (g) to (I).

-A distinctive feature of Q-fid is that it does not require any prior knowledge of the processor's calibration data (\(T1/T2\), frequency, etc.) to make predictions.
-Because the LSTM infers the hardware noise characteristics from the input QC, the user does not need to supply any other information to Q-fid.
+A distinctive feature of Q-fid is that it does not require any explicit input of the processor's calibration data (\(T1/T2\) frequency, etc.) to make predictions, since the LSTM infers the noise characteristics from the input QC during training.
 This hardware-agnostic feature gives Q-fid several advantages over the other calibration-based prediction systems.
-First, since the hardware descriptions are abstracted away, Q-fid can work with any gate-model quantum computer, regardless of whether the qubit is implemented with superconducting circuits or trapped ion.
-Second, when training Q-fid, the training label (fidelity) corresponding to the input QC is a comparison of the two output probability distributions: one produced by a noise-free simulation of the QC, the other one produced by executing the QC on the noisy hardware.
-Notice that the user does not need to specify any device calibration data for these two executions, which means Q-fid can be trained dynamically during regular workload and adapts to the ever-changing device characteristics, all without interruptions caused by calibration or maintenance jobs.
+First, because the hardware descriptions are abstracted away, Q-fid can work with any gate-model quantum computer regardless of whether the qubits are superconducting or trapped ion.
+Second, since the user does not need to specify any device calibration data, Q-fid can be trained dynamically during regular workload and adapts to the ever-changing device characteristics, all without interruptions caused by calibration or maintenance jobs.

-\subsection{Discrete Coefficient of Determination \texorpdfstring{(d-$R^2$)}{}}
+\subsection{Discrete Coefficient of Determination (d-$R^2$)}